abadi199/Strange-Loop-2014/day01/03 DOMStep Audio Syntesis, AI, and a JavaScript Dance Party.md

     beatEmitter

-setTimeout in WebAPI has its own clock.
+setTimeout in Web Audio API has its own clock.

 ## Wob
 (see picture)